fitcevents/webu-2017/fundamental-flaw-in-flat-design.md

 * ##### Flat Design
     * An aesthetic style defined by the absence of glossy or 3D effects
     * Reaction against the trends of Skeuomorphic or realistic design (e.g. OG apple calculator, "original gallery" view on Finder w/ reflections and "flipping")
-    * "Being authentically digital is about going beyonf the rules and properties of the phyiscal world to create new and exciting possibilities ina  purely digital realm" -Steve Clayton, Chief Digital Storyteller @ Microsoft (2011)
+    * "Being authentically digital is about going beyond the rules and properties of the physical world to create new and exciting possibilities in a  purely digital realm" -Steve Clayton, Chief Digital Storyteller @ Microsoft (2011)
         * Don't need to be constrained to the boundaries of the physical world
     * Flat trends
         * Apple (slower than most to adopt)